morten-pedersen/Group-Assignment/README.md

 # Group-Assignment

 This is our INFO284 group assignment so far.
+Upon starting the program you are expected to provide the path to the dataset.
+For example:
+C:\Users\user\Documents\GitHub\Group-Assignment\Data

-It is expected that the paths to the reviews are as in the following examples:
+It is assumed in the code that the paths to the test and training data is as follows:

-Group-Assignment\Data\test\neg

-Group-Assignment\Data\train\pos

-Where Group-Assignment is the directory that the python source files are located.
+\Data\test\neg

+\Data\train\pos

 To test, just run main.py and use the commands.

-Alternatively you can edit testing.py and run the tests from that file.

 Required packeges:
+stop-words

-pip install stop-words
+It can easily be installed like this: pip install stop-words